WageMap Coordinator: Joost Backer joost.backer@newforesight.com

 • Civil society: Non-profit organizations at local and global level hold the capacity to form powerful alliances and accelerate implementation of living wage through various projects, programmes and campaigns.

 • Unions and workers’ organizations: WageMap acknowledges that it plays no role in wage-setting processes.
-Our database of living wage benchmarks can be used as a tool to support collective bargaining.
+Our dataset of living wage benchmarks can be used as a tool to support collective bargaining.
 The voice of workers is a critical component of our Living Wage Reference Standard.

 • Academics and data providers: WageMap particularly encourages data providers to participate in discussions facilitated by our Technical Working Group on a range of themes related to estimation of living wages.